Hello.

 My Work Today

-I now offer Alexander Technique lessons for people from all walks of life, all across London.
+I now offer Alexander Technique lessons for people from all walks of life, across Wiltshire.
 I’ve completed post graduate training in Alexander Technique for voice and singing, performance, pregnancy, for children and teenagers and subtle energy work.

 I am an experienced leadership and personal coach and believe there is value in this kind of talking therapy.
 I also strongly believe that real change and relief only comes when the body is firmly included - and can come much quicker.